 Vasudhara Falls

 Located at a mere distance of 9 km from the main temple of Badrinath and 6 km from the village of Mana, this pristine falls gushes down in full force from a towering height of 400 feet.
 You will be required to trek your way up to the falls and you will be treated with one of the most incredible views of the vast panning Badrinath valley below.
-People on their way to Satopanth Tal or Laxmi van will be making their way from this falls.
-Researchers have proven that the water of this falls holds medicinal properties.
+People on their way to Satopanth Tal or Laxmi van will be making their way this fall.
+Researchers have proven that the water of these falls holds medicinal properties.

 Leave a Reply